Sauza Tequila

-Sauza Tequila Import Company is a producer of tequila located in Tequila, a municipality of the state of Jalisco, Mexico.
-It was founded in 1873 when Don Cenobio Sauza started La Perseverancia distillery.
-Sauza Tequila Import Company is owned by Beam Suntory, headquartered in Chicago, Illinois.
-Their products include Sauza, Conmemorativo, Hornitos and Tres Generaciones.
+Sauza Tequila Import Company is a producer of tequila located in Tequila, a municipality of the state of Jalisco, Mexico and owned by Suntory Global Spirits, a subsidiary of Suntory Holdings of Osaka, Japan.

+The company was founded in 1873 when Don Cenobio Sauza started La Perseverancia distillery.
+Sauza Tequila Import Company is Their products include Sauza, Conmemorativo, Hornitos and Tres Generaciones.